About Dora Dome Law

 Dora J. Dome has practiced Education Law for over 26 years, primarily in the areas of student issues and special education.
 She graduated from University of Hawaii, Richardson School of Law (J.D.) and from University of California, Los Angeles (B.A.).
 Ms. Dome also completed a certificate in Diversity and Inclusion through Cornell University in 2021.

-She currently provides legal representation to school districts on student issues, and has renewed her emphasis on developing and conducting professional development trainings for district staff that focus on Bullying and Legal Compliance, viewed through an Equity Lens, in a proactive effort to build staff capacity to address the changing needs of their students.
+Ms. Dome currently provides legal representation to school districts on student issues and develops and conducts professional development trainings for district staff that focus on Bullying and Legal Compliance, viewed through an Equity Lens, in a proactive effort to build staff capacity to address the changing needs of their students.

 Admitted to the Hawaii State Bar in 1996, Ms. Dome served as a special education consultant and trainer for the Hawaii State Department of Education and Hawaii State Department of Health for five years.
 Ms. Dome was admitted to the California Bar in 2003.
 She worked with the education law firm of Dannis Woliver Kelley, (fka Miller Brown and Dannis) for eight years.

 Ms. Dome has studied in the areas of Race and Ethnicity, Critical Legal Studies and Critical Race Theory and has been certified as a Cultural Diversity Trainer by the National Coalition Building Institute (aka NCBI).
-She has developed and conducted trainings for numerous school districts and school boards in the areas of student diversity and equity, student and special education discipline, harassment/discrimination, bullying, special education, No Child Left Behind, alternative assessments for African American students, Section 504, and student records.
+She has developed and conducted trainings for numerous school districts and school boards in the areas of student diversity and equity, student and special education discipline, harassment/discrimination, bullying, special education, trauma sensitive schools, alternative assessments for African American students, Section 504, and student records.

 Ms. Dome also regularly presents at association conferences such as ACSA, CSBA and CASCWA.
 She participated on the Gay & Lesbian Athletics Foundations (aka GLAF) Keynote Panel on “Race and Racism in LGBT Athletics” and presented at the NCAA Black Coaches Association Annual Conference on “Homophobia in Sports.”

 Ms. Dome was a Lecturer for eight years at the University of California at Berkeley, teaching Education Law and Policy in Principal Leadership Institute (PLI) Program.
 She was also an Adjunct Professor at Mills College teaching in the administrative credential program for soon to be administrators.